Eye protection for sports: How to choose sports goggles

 Paintball players also are at extreme risk of devastating eye injuries if they fail to wear full facial protection.

-A study published in American Journal of Ophthalmology found that among 36 people who suffered eye injuries from high velocity paintballs, the most common finding was bleeding inside the eye (hyphema), which occurred in 81 percent of the injured eyes.
-A total of 9 eyes (25 percent) required emergency surgery to repair a ruptured eyeball.
-Ultimately, 29 eyes (81 percent) needed surgical intervention, with retinal detachment occurring in 19 percent of the eyes and removal of the eye enucleation required in 22 percent of the cases.
+A study found that among 36 people who suffered eye injuries from high-velocity paintballs, the more common finding was bleeding inside the eye (hyphema), which occurred in 81% of the injured eyes.
+A total of 9 eyes (25%) required emergency surgery to repair a ruptured eyeball.
+Ultimately, 29 eyes (81%) needed surgical intervention, with retinal detachment occurring in 19% of the eyes and removal of the eye enucleation required in 22% of the cases.

-The study authors said that 97 percent of the paintball eye injuries could have been prevented with the proper use of protective eyewear.
+The study authors said that 97% of the paintball eye injuries could have been prevented with the proper use of protective eyewear.

 By the same token, permitting a youngster to continue wearing goggles that he or she has outgrown can be just as dangerous.

-First, the frames will be uncomfortable, tempting the child to leave them off.
-Secondly, the frames can obstruct peripheral vision, leading to poor performance and a greater risk of being hit by a ball or other unseen object from one side or the other.
+First, the frames may be uncomfortable, tempting the child to leave them off.
+Secondly, the frames can obstruct their peripheral vision, potentially leading to poor performance and a greater risk of being hit by a ball or other unseen object from one side or the other.

 Review the fit of your child's sport goggles each year to ensure that they are still providing proper protection.
 Make sure the padding inside the sides of the goggle rests flush with the face and the eyes are centered both horizontally and vertically in the lens area.